datascienceworld-kan/agentools/README.md

 `agentools` is a flexible library for creating intelligent agents.
 You can configure your agent with tools, each encapsulated in a Python module under `agentools.tools`.
 This provides a workspace of tools that agents can use to interact with and operate in the realistic world.
 Each tool is a Python file with full documentation and it can be independently ran.
 For example, the [agentools.tools.websearch_tools](agentools/tools/websearch_tools.py) module contains code for interacting with a search API.

+Note:
+- Your python file only exist an unique main def function to proceed your task.
+- Let's write the document for this main def function clearly.
+The good structure includes: Description (task description), Args (input arguments), and Returns (output result).
+- If you have many sub-functions helping to run main function.
+Let's wrap up them inside a class.
+Otherwise, agentools will embedding all sub-functions as seperate tools.
+- If you have many global def functions in a python module.
+All of them will be indexed a list of tools.

 ```python
 from langchain_together import ChatTogether